refalguera/Augmented-Reality-Game/README.md

-# Jogo de Tiro em Realidade Aumentada usando Vuforia
+# Augmented Reality Shooting Game using Vuforia

-Jogo de Tiro simples em Realidade Aumentada usando Unity 3D e Vuforia.
-Feito juntamente com Rodrigo Bueno.
+Increased Reality Single Shot game using Unity 3D and Vuforia.
+Done together with Rodrigo Bueno.

-FUNCIONAMENTO: O jogador segura uma arma no mundo real e o seu moviemnto é identificado usando marcadores.
-Os objetos (alvos) são cubos, e o player consegue vê-los utilizando o celular e um marcador.
+HOW IT WORKS: The player holds a weapon in the real world and his movement is identified using markers.
+The objects (targets) are cubes, and the player can see them using the cell phone and a marker.